adityakalra424/cryptonite_taskphase_adityakalra/Pondering Paths/Position Thy Self.md

 # Position Thy Self
 ## EXPLANATION
-The thirs  task was to navigate around directories by using the cd (change directory) command and passing a path to it as an argument.
+The third task was to navigate around directories by using the cd (change directory) command and pass a path to it as an argument.
-It required me to execute the `/challenge/run` program from a specific path (which it will tell you).
+It required me to execute the `/challenge/run` program from a specific path (which it will tell me).
 So i first i executed the `/challenge/run` to find from which directory i had to execute the `/challenge/run` program from.
 Then i cd to that directory and reexecuted the `/challenge/run` program.Then i copy pasted the generated flag into the `pwn.college` site.
 ## CODE